-Most material for theology and religious studies is found in the Arts and Social Sciences Library.
+Most material for religion and theology is found in the Arts and Social Sciences Library.
 Notable areas within the classification scheme include:

 Historical aspects may be classed at D, religion and gender at HQ, religion and ethics at BJ.

-Theology and Religious Studies PhD, and MA theses of staff and students of the Department, are available in the thesis collection in the Arts and Social Sciences Library.
+Religion and Theology PhD, and MA theses of staff and students of the Department, are available in the thesis collection in the Arts and Social Sciences Library.

 The Arts and Social Sciences Library contains a special collection of rare books.